Have A Good Hair Day Hair Color

 MEDIUM-SKIN-WITH-COOL-UNDERTONES

 Cool, ashy, silver, platinum, neutral, and ash brown hair colors will look best against your skin tone.
-You want to try to stay away from anything with too much warmth in it like reds and gold.
+You want to try to stay away from anything with too much warmth in it like reds and gold as this can wash you out and make you appear pale or sickly.
 Although neutrals and chocolates can be a great middle ground.

-Best hair color for fair skin with cool undertones
+Best hair color for medium to fair skin with cool undertones

 Best hair color for neutral skin tones